 Ginsberg can’t quit thinking about the mistress angle, and he drops a line on Don.
 “Jaguar, at last, something beautiful you can truly own.”
 Don takes a beat, closes his eyes, and sighs a sigh of relief, signifying that, at last, the words have been found on which the campaign will be built.
 Don’s relief is palpable.

 At about the same time, Peggy is having lunch with Freddie Rumsen, always a welcome sight.
-She vents to one who knows about the peculiarities of working for Don Draper.
+She vents to someone who knows about the peculiarities of working for Don Draper.
 “I can never tell, Ballerina, if you’re ambitious or like to complain,” he tells her.
 She wonders why she can’t do both.

 This is hard for Peggy to digest, and as she backs away from the idea, he gets her.
 “You let him know you’re not some secretary from Brooklyn dying to help out.”
 That line seals the deal because it’s so true, at least from Peggy’s perspective.
 He tags the scene by reminding Peggy that she can’t get mad if he goes after the job once it’s vacant.